-Hugh Acheson is the chef/partner of Five & Ten, The National and Cinco y Diez located in Athens, GA and Empire State South in Atlanta, GA.
+Hugh Acheson is the chef/partner of the Athens, Ga restaurants; Five & Ten, The National and Cinco y Diez, the Atlanta restaurant Empire State South, and the Savannah, Ga restaurant The Florence.
 Born and raised in Ottawa, Canada, he started cooking at a young age and decided to make it his career after taking a very long time to realize that academics weren’t his thing.
 At 15, he began working in restaurants after school.
 Acheson's experience includes working under Chef Rob MacDonald at the renowned Henri Burger restaurant in Ottawa, and in San Francisco as the chef de cuisine with Chef Mike Fennelly at Mecca, and later as opening sous chef with famed Chef Gary Danko at his namesake restaurant, where he found a love of the simple, pure and disciplined.

 Taking these experiences, Hugh developed a style of his own forging together the beauty of the South with the flavors of Europe and opening the critically acclaimed Athens, Ga restaurant Five & Ten in March of 2000.